UtkarshVerma/dwmblocks-async/README.md

 > All blocks must have different signal numbers!

 ### Clickable blocks
 Like `i3blocks`, this build allows you to build in additional actions into your scripts in response to click events.
-You can check out [my statusbar scripts](https://github.com/UtkarshVerma/dotfiles/tree/main/.local/bin/statusbar) as references for using the `$BLOCK_BUTTON` variable.
+You can check out [my status bar scripts](https://github.com/UtkarshVerma/dotfiles/tree/main/.local/bin/statusbar) as references for using the `$BLOCK_BUTTON` variable.

 To use this feature, define the `CLICKABLE_BLOCKS` feature macro in your `config.h`: